Judas

 In Psychology

 The myth of Judas is also often used in psychology to explore issues of betrayal, loyalty and morality.
-Psychologists and therapists can use the story of Judas Iscariot as an example of treacherous behavior and its consequences, helping patients to reflect about their own actions and choices.
+Psychologists and therapists can use the story of Judas Iscariot as an example of treacherous behavior and its consequences, helping patients to reflect on their own actions and choices.

 Religion